Up Nately: History

-Originally part of the Great Manor of Mapledurwell, Up Nately was created as a separate estate in the early part of the 12th century, when it was granted to the Cistercian Abbey of Tiron in France by Adam de Port, Lord of Mapledurwell and confirmed by Henry I. Tiron sent a colony of Benedictine monks to settle in its new estate, which became Andwell Priory.
+When the Great Manor of Mapleduwell was broken up in the early 12th century, Up Nately was created as a separate estate and granted to the Cistercian Abbey of Tiron in France by Adam de Port, Lord of Mapledurwell.
+This grant was confirmed by Henry I and the estate was subsequently known as the Manor of Andwell.
+Tiron sent a colony of Benedictine monks to settle in its new estate, which became Andwell Priory.

 As an alien priory with an allegiance to a foreign enemy, it was sequestered by Edward III.
-It was bought in 1391 by William of Wykeham, Bishop of Winchester who then bestowed it on Winchester College.
-Remains of the priory can be seen today.
+In 1391 the Manor of Andwell was sold by the Abbey of Tiron to William of Wykeham, Bishop of Winchester who then bestowed it on the newly founded Winchester College.
+The College retains ownership of land in the area today and remains of the priory can be seen today at Priory Farm in Andwell.